apollographql/apollo/docs/source/references/apollo-engine.md

 Neither Apollo Server 2 nor the Engine proxy will ever send the contents of this to the Engine cloud service.
 The responses from your GraphQL service stay on-prem.

-If you've configured whole query caching through the Engine proxy and Engine determines that a response it sees is cacheable, then the response will be stored in your [Engine cache](./caching.html#config.stores) (either in-memory in your proxy or as an external memcached you configure).
+If you've configured whole query caching through the Engine proxy and Engine determines that a response it sees is cacheable, then the response will be stored in your [cache](https://www.apollographql.com/docs/apollo-server/features/caching#saving-full-responses-to-a-cache) (either in-memory in your proxy or as an external memcached you configure).

 #### `response.errors`